j-lazo/population_models/README.md

 ![equation_system](equation_sys.png)

-The system models a food chain where:
+The system models a food chain as follows:

 *The food chain begins with the plant.
 The plant is eaten by the rabbit.
 The rabbit is then eaten by a larger animal, the fox.*